Digital requirements engineering with an INCOSE-derived SysML meta-model: Model-Based Structured Requirement (MBSR)

 \begin{description} \item[\textbf{{[}Who{]}}] Singular subject of the requirement referring to an entity or agent that provides a capability or performs a function. \item[\textbf{{[}What{]}}] Singular action-verb performed by the \textbf{{[}Who{]}}, referring to required functionality or quality characteristic. \item[\textbf{{[}How Well{]}}] Comparison factor(s) specified by constraints on the \textbf{{[}What{]}} which places feasible limits on the required functionality or quality characteristic, and which are used to verify the \textbf{{[}What{]}}. \item[\textbf{{[}Condition{]}}] ``[M]easurable qualitative or quantitative terms specified by characteristics such as an operational scenario, environmental condition, or a cause that is stipulated for a requirement'' \citep{herber2022model}. \end{description}

-The Carson requirement pattern is flexible for use with functional requirements and quality requirements, and the pattern slot names may suit stakeholders who are not as comfortable with SE jargon.
-Standardizing with this requirement pattern across requirement sets in a project will significantly reduce the ambiguity compared to unstructured requirements.
-The \citet{ISO29148} standard pattern provides different names for the pattern slots and adds one for \textbf{{[}Object{]}} but is otherwise similar to the Carson-style requirement pattern.
+The plain-language requirement pattern is flexible for use with functional requirements and quality requirements, and the pattern slot names may suit stakeholders who are not as comfortable with SE jargon. \SB{Using} this requirement pattern consistently across requirement sets will significantly \SB{improve readability} compared to unstructured requirements.
+The \citet{ISO29148} standard pattern provides different names for the pattern slots and adds one for \textbf{{[}Object{]}} but is otherwise similar to the plain-language requirement pattern.
 The standard presents two patterns with an implied ``shall'' after the \textbf{{[}Subject{]}}:

 \begin{description} \item[\textbf{{[}Condition{]}}] ``[M]easurable qualitative or quantitative attributes that are stipulated for a requirement, \dots and provide attributes that permit a requirement to be formulated and stated in a manner that can be validated and verified'' \citep{ISO29148}. \item[\textbf{{[}Subject{]}}] Singular system element in the same system hierarchy level as the requirement that provides a capability or performs a function. \item[\textbf{{[}Action{]}}] Singular action-verb performed by the \textbf{{[}Subject{]}}, referring to required functionality or quality characteristic. \item[\textbf{{[}Object{]}}] The entity being acted upon by the \textbf{{[}Subject{]}}; an element of the system or system environment. \item[\textbf{{[}Constraint of Action{]}}] The ``measurable outcome'' \citep{GtWR2023} that ``restrict[s] the design solution or implementation of the systems engineering process'' \citep{ISO29148} by applying feasible limits on the \textbf{[Action]} performed by the \textbf{[Subject]} on the \textbf{[Object]} under the stated \textbf{[Condition]}. \end{description}